grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

     * Replace `OUTPUT_REPORT_PATH` with the output path for the report.

-   Using the [example](#example) Grafana Agent Static Mode configuration below, the diagnostic report provides the following information:
+   Using the [example](#example) Grafana Agent Static configuration below, the diagnostic report provides the following information:

     ```plaintext